david-cattermole/mayaMatchMoveSolver/docs/source/tools_generaltools.rst

 2) Activate viewport.

-3) Run tool.
+3) Run *Screen-Space Transform Bake* tool.

-4) A new locator is created under the active camera
+   - A new locator is created under the active Camera.

+4) Delete the keyframes/connects on the selected transform node, using ``Channel Box > (Right Click) > Break Connections``.

+5) Use a Maya *Point Constraint* to drive the transform(s) from step 1, with the screen-space transform as the driver.

+   - Select screen-space transform node first, then select (step 1) transform nodes second and create a *Point Constraint*.

 To run the tool, use this Python command: